nickworonekin/tppk-tool/README.md

 **output**

-The name of the TPPK archive to create.
+The name of the TPPK archive to create, or the name of the NARC archive containing the TPPK archive to update.

 **files**